Tremolo333/labs_workforce_forecasting/README.md

 <b>how to run the code</b>

 1)download depo ZIP, unpack
+2)setup the environment
-2)in Anaconda Prompt or your local terminal
+in Anaconda Prompt or your local terminal
 update conda
 ```
 conda update conda